Auctions vs. Direct Negotiations: Maximising Your Property Sale Proceeds

 The topic briefly and concisely

-Auctions are quick and potentially lucrative when demand is high, but they are legally binding.
+Auctions can be swift and potentially profitable when demand is high, but they are legally binding.

 Direct negotiations offer maximum control and flexibility, but they can take longer.